 A jury awarded a Maryland Heights man and his wife $6.4 million in a medical malpractice lawsuit against the man’s physician after he suffered a stroke.
 The plaintiffs alleged the stroke could have been prevented if the physician had properly diagnosed and treated a bacterial infection on the man’s heart valve.

 The physician had diagnosed the plaintiff with mitral valve prolapse (a condition in which a heart valve does not close tightly, resulting in a blow flow backward into the heart) five years earlier.

 The condition continued to show up on tests for five years.
-The plaintiffs alleged the physician did not order any follow-up echocardiograms (tests that would properly show the condition) and the condition was not brought up again by the physician as if it no longer existed.
-In mid-2007, the plaintiff became very ill with fatigue, loss of appetite, and abdominal pain, which he brought to his physician’s attention.
+The plaintiffs alleged the physician did not order any follow-up echocardiograms (tests that would properly show the condition), and the condition was not brought up again by the physician as if it no longer existed.
+The plaintiff became very ill with fatigue, loss of appetite, and abdominal pain, which he brought to his physician’s attention.
 The physician referred the plaintiff to multiple doctors but did not refer him to a cardiologist or order any tests that would examine his heart.

 The attorneys for the physician and medical practice argued a lack of evidence that could prove negligence or negligence that caused the plaintiff’s injuries.
-The jury found in favor of the plaintiffs with a $6.4 million verdict; a verdict that is noted as one of the largest medical malpractice awards in the state of Missouri.
+The jury found in favor of the plaintiffs with a $6.4 million verdict, a verdict noted as one of the largest and most significant malpractice awards in Missouri.